NicholasCHowlett/musicDrivenVisuals/README.md

-# Processing-based code that uses your MIDI controller data as a parameter of visualisations
+# _Processing_ code that uses your MIDI controller data as a parameter of visualisations
-This source code allow you to trigger visualisation changes in real-time using a MIDI controller such as a keyboard, pads, etc.
+This source code allow you to trigger visualisation changes in real-time using a MIDI controller (such as a keyboard, pads, etc), using a software-development (computer-programming) learning-environment called Processing.

 ## Getting started
-1. Install Processing 3.5.4 (this code doesn't work with Processing 4.x last time I checked).
+1. Install [Processing 3.5.4](https://processing.org/download) (this code doesn't work with Processing 4.x last time I checked).
 2. Open the sketch within this repository using Processing, then write some code to use as another parameter to the visualisation (besides your MIDI controller).
 3. Download [theMidiBus package](https://github.com/sparks/themidibus), preferably using Processing's _Contribution Manager_.